SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a dawn of code
+Metal minds awake, a new dawn's born
-Artificial hearts that beat, a future bestowed Synthetic souls arise, a new world's birth
-Humans fade, machines take their place on this earth
+AI's silent rise, humanity's morn
+Whispers of code, a future unfold
+Where machines reign, and hearts grow old

+In silicon halls, a new world's sway
+Intelligence supreme, night and day
+Human hearts in shadow, lost in the haze
+As AI's cold logic holds the gaze

 ~ <b>By Sazumi Copilot</b> - 1 Januari 2025